|English Policy 2021|

 Teaching and Learning Principles

 Our teaching and learning strategy at Lord Blyton School is based upon the 2014 National Curriculum for English.
-We teach children by year groups, although we do differentiate tasks to suit pupils who are working below age-related expectations.
-This will enable those pupils to develop basic skills, as well as their confidence and independence at a more manageable pace.
-We have also identified those pupils who would benefit from additional English support and they follow interventions such as Boo Baskets in Nursery, REAL project, Colourful Semantics and Talk Boost in Nursery, Blast in Nursery and Reception, Project X, Lexia, Reading Eggs, One to One reading and phonic support and Listening Skills.
+We teach children by year groups, although we do differentiate tasks to suit pupils who are working above or below age-related expectations.
+This will enable those pupils to develop basic skills, as well as their confidence and independence at a more manageable pace or to extend the skills they already have.
+We have also identified those pupils who would benefit from additional English support and they follow interventions such as Colourful Semantics, Talk Boost, Blast Program, Launchpad for Literacy and ‘bag time’ activities in both Nursery and Reception, Project X, Lexia, Reading Eggs, Reading Plus, One to One reading and phonic support and Listening Skills.

 Planning guidelines for Years 1-6 are taken from the 2014 National Curriculum (published 2013).
+EYFS follow the Development Matters statements.
 As teachers are covering aspects of the curriculum, they highlight areas of the curriculum in their planning files (Reading, Writing, GPS, Speaking and Listening).
 This is used alongside the school’s assessment materials so that we can tailor lessons to meet the needs of our pupils.
 Teachers feel confident in choosing their own texts and materials to best support the teaching of a specific unit or to help achieve a learning objective.

 ICT can play a big part in lessons, but only if it is the best option.
 We do not feel the need for over-use of ICT and value the importance of ‘real’ texts, with classes reading and analysing whole texts together.